2XV Headline at The Paddock!

 • Watch the full 1XV match highlights - proudly sponsored by Warners Solicitors, and the post match interview with Brayden Porteous and Charlie Corrigan below

-• Man of Match: Joseph Foster
+• Player of the Match: Joseph Foster

 2XV | Dover 34-27 SRFC